 I mean really, how could being a caregiver to the love of your life possibly present an opportunity?
 At the time, this would have sounded like positive thinking hocus pocus crap.
 Now?
 Not so much.

-Over the years, I have learned to embraced the experience.
+Over the years, I have learned to embrace the experience.
 I made a decision to use it as a catalyst that would eventually wake me up to more of who and what I really am.
 We are all equipped with an infinite well of innate wisdom and an inner genius just waiting to be tapped in to.

 There is a silver lining within every experience, even within the worst tragedy you can possibly imagine.
 Time is going to pass regardless of what you do with it, you may as well look for the silver lining and use it to your advantage.